folio-org/folio-install/kubernetes-rancher/okapi/Readme.md

 ### INITDB

-Default is false.
-Determine whether or not to initialize the database before running okapi
+Default is *false*  Determine whether or not to initialize the database before running okapi

 ### PG_HOST

 PostgreSQL host.
-Defaults to localhost.
+Defaults to *localhost*

 ### PG_PORT

 PostgreSQL port.
-Defaults to 5432.
+Defaults to *5432*

 ### PG_USERNAME

 PostgreSQL username.
-Defaults to okapi
+Defaults to *okapi*

 ### PG_PASSWORD

 PostgreSQL password.
-Defaults to okapi25
+Defaults to *okapi25*

 ### PG_DATABASE

 PostgreSQL database.
-Defaults to okapi
+Defaults to *okapi*

 ### OkAPI_COMMAND

-OKAPI command to use, cluster or dev.
-Defaults to dev
+OKAPI command to use, *cluster* or *dev*.
+Defaults to *dev*

 ### OKAPI_URL

 Internal OKAPI URL to use.
-Defaults to http://localhost:9130
+Defaults to *http://localhost:9130*

 ### OKAPI_LOGLEVEL

 OKAPI log level to use.
-Defaults to INFO; other useful values are DEBUG, TRACE, WARN and ERROR
+Defaults to *INFO*; other useful values are *DEBUG, TRACE, WARN and ERROR*

 ### OKAPI_HOST

 OKAPI host to use for deployment service.
-Default localhost
+Default *localhost*

 ### OKAPI_NODENAME